What are warts?

 - How many of them are growing

-Treatment may include one or more of the below:
+Treatment may include 1 or more of the below:

 - Freezing warts with liquid nitrogen

-- Applying an electrical current to warts (electrocautery)
+- Applying an electrical current, laser, or heat to warts

 - Cutting out (excising) warts